 City Gate for Corral de Bustos

 I’ve got 5 days left then home, three will be spent at the AAPRESID congress.
 I am really looking forward to it.
 I have had a road trip for a couple of days looking over the area west of Rosario.
 Even though it has been relatively wet I only say one paddock of lucerne and 2 of wheat.
 The farmers tell me that they cannot make money on the wheat.
 The government actually taxes them if it is exported.
 That may seem a bit screwy but the government may want it internally to feed the population.
+I called into another disc seeder manufacturer in Monte Maiz - Agrometal.
+They make both precision planters and seed drills.
+They did not have a lot different to the other companies with their current machines, but have some interesting prototypes, which revolves around large machines which fold or swivel for transport.
+The machines were well built and were typically Argentinean with a coulter then a double disc of identical sizes.
+All of the Brazilian machines only had coulters as an option, relying on the offset double disc of two sizes.
+Usually these were 15” & 16”.

 Dual Swiveling Drill